 The One-Two Punch: Inflicting Harm, Manipulating Others

-- On the one hand, it is another way for the bully to express egotistical pride and demonstrate his/her superior social status — the bully proves s/he has the resources and influence that go with his/her puffed-up higher standing in the group.
+- On the one hand, it's another way for the bully to express egotistical pride and demonstrate their superior social status — the bully proves they have the resources and influence that go with their puffed-up higher standing in the group.

-- On the other hand, the bully's selective kindness is enough to confuse those who are not targeted by him/her.
-Unlike the colleagues who've been bullied, the beneficiaries of the bully's 'niceness' can bask in the bully's higher status and feel special themselves.
+- On the other hand, the bully's selective kindness is enough to confuse those who are not targeted.
+Unlike the colleagues who've been bullied, the beneficiaries of the bully's "niceness" can bask in the bully's higher status and feel special themselves.
 This explains why bullying is often framed as a form of conflict rather than as outright abuse.

-Such common rationalization is an attempt to explain away the bully's behavior without questioning one's bystander role.
-In fact, if the bullied target tries to stand up for himself/herself, s/he will likely be viewed as someone craving social conflict.
+Such common rationalization is an attempt to explain away the bully's behavior without questioning one's own role as a bystander.
+In fact, if the bullied target tries to stand up for themselves, they will likely be viewed as someone craving social conflict.

 Miyagi’s Three Hidden Bully Defenses

 While bullied targets must be careful, given the bully's vicious mindset, they must also find ways to stand up to their tormentor.
 Not only will that help reduce the damages that the bullying is likely to inflict on the target's emotional well-being, but it is also necessary to contain the bully's conduct.

 Learning from Miyagi's teachings to Daniel, there are three moves of mental strength bullied targets need to master to overcome the bully's outer power.